 Says Blair: “I believe helping employees understand their role, and ensuring they are trained to help them achieve their greatest potential, can help increase engagement, boost productivity and deliver results.”

-Blair grew up on a farm in Alberta and studied at the University of Saskatchewan before buying land and farming in the early ’80s.
+Blair grew up on a farm in Saskatchewan, attending university there before buying land and farming in the early ’80s.
 It was a tough time to start farming, and after a few years she sought opportunities off the farm.

-Since then she’s built an impressive career, including leading the recent merger of Sanofi’s animal health business (Merial) and Boehringer Ingelheim’s consumer healthcare business, and in late February, Blair was appointed to lead the combined animal health business unit.
+Since then she’s built an impressive career, including working on the recent exchange of Sanofi’s animal health business (Merial) and Boehringer Ingelheim’s consumer healthcare business, and in late February, Blair was appointed to lead the combined animal health business unit in Canada.

-Below, in a conversation that started in the midst of the merger between Boehringer Ingelheim and Merial, and before she took on her new post, she shares her insights on mentorship, leadership, and how she connects management challenges on the farm to the corporate world.
+Below, in a conversation that started in the midst of the business swap between Boehringer Ingelheim and Merial, and before she took on her new post, she shares her insights on mentorship, leadership, and how she connects management challenges on the farm to the corporate world.

 Q: What characteristics make you the right person to lead Boehringer Ingelheim through this merger?